nasa/cumulus/example/README.md

 - AZone - Availability zone, needs to match the Subnet ID's availability zone
 - Ngap - `true` if in an NASA NGAP environment, will add the NGAP permission boundary to the IAM role created

-In the outputs section of your Cloudformation deployment in the AWS console, you can find the IP address of the fake server created.
-To use this fake server with the tests, update the provider configurations in `example/data/providers` to use this host address.
+Alternatively, you can use the AWS Console.
+Navigate to `CloudFormation > Create Stack with new resources > Create template in designer` and paste the contents of `fake-provider-cf.yml` into the template box.
+Be sure to choose `YAML` as the template language.

 ### Update data bucket

 By default, the data location is the `cumulus-data-shared` S3 bucket.
-To use a different bucket for test data, update `fake-server.yml` with the alternative bucket and re-deploy the fake data server.
+To use a different bucket for test data, update `fake-provider-cf.yml` with the alternative bucket and re-deploy the fake data server.